MichaelSchmidek/SQL-Analysis-NBA/README.md

-# SQLite-Data-Analysis-NBA-Data
+# SQL-Analysis-NBA-Data

 # Motivation
-This notebook is intended to be educational for those looking to learn the fundamentals of SQLite.
+This notebook is intended to be educational for those looking to learn the fundamentals of SQL.

-It involves using SQLite to perform simple data analysis on a database containing information about the National Basketball Association (NBA).
+It involves using SQL to perform simple data analysis on a database containing information about the National Basketball Association (NBA).

 In the process, we will explore the data, utilize joins, perform basic analytics, and create visualizations of relevant trends.